jamiubadmusng/jamiubadmusng/README.md

 Welcome to my GitHub profile!

 I am Jamiu Olamilekan Badmus.
+I am a graduate of the Erasmus Mundus Master's in Economics of Globalization and European Integration (EGEI), fully funded by the European Commission from 2023 to 2025.

 I recently completed a Research Internship at the United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS) in Bruges, Belgium.

 My research interests are at the intersection of:
 - International Trade